snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

-2) Hysteresis Analysis for Trap Quantification
+2) Hysteresis Analysis for Trap Quantification Quantify net trapped charge density (Nit) via flat-band voltage shifts (ΔVFB) during gate voltage sweeps.
 Sweep voltage from negative to positive, then back again, while measuring capacitance to measure charge trapping/release.
 If there were no trapping, the forward and reverse sweeps would perfectly overlap.
 The separation between these curves (hysteresis) directly indicates how many charges got trapped.
 Equation (2) converts the voltage shift into actual trapped charge density:
 - Apply voltage sweeps from accumulation to depletion and reverse
 - Calculate trapped charge density from hysteresis magnitude (equation 2):